-RECORDING REQUESTED BY AND WHEN RECORDED RETURN TO: [California Pacific Medical Center] [address] Attn: (Space above this line reserved for Recorder's use only) purposes only as of this day of fit public benefit corporation doing business as ubstitute party, if needed]. that certain Development Agreement relating to herance of the California Pacific Medical Center, and recorded in the Official Records, 2012, as Document Number ent, the Parties agreed to record a notice of quired Public Benefits have been completed as to completed as to the portion of the Project Site k l of the required Public Benefits have been nown as theCampus, as more particularly ed Property").
+RECORDING REQUESTED BY AND WHEN RECORDED RETURN TO: [California Pacific Medical Center] [address] Attn: (Space above this line reserved for Recorder's use only) purposes only as of this day of AND COUNTY OF SAN FRANCISCO, a polic State of California (the "City"), acting by and the WEST BAY HOSPITALS, a California nonpro California Pacific Medical Center ("CPMC")][s fit public benefit corporation doing business as Long Range Development Plan dated as of of the City And County of San Francisco on (Book No, Reel No and recorded in the Official Records ent, the Parties agreed to record a notice of quired Public Benefits have been completed as to completed as to the portion of the Project Site k l of the required Public Benefits have been nown as theCampus, as more particularly ed Property").
 All parties with an interest in the Notice.